Little Prynter

 $ cd LittlePrynter

-tip : when you're done, you can get out of the virtualenv either by closing your terminal, or by running deactivate.
+tip : when you're done, you can get out of the poetry environnement either by closing your terminal, or by running deactivate.

 You should see a folder named configuration.
 Enter it, and duplicate the file named config.toml.sample, and rename the copy to config.toml.
 Now, edit this file by following the comments in the file itself.